Saying stuff about stuff.

 result[:message] # => "Hello world"

-Data can be passed via keyword arguments that are set as instance variables on the operation and can be made available as methods with a standard Ruby attr_reader:
+Data can be passed to the operation via keyword arguments that are set as instance variables and can be made available as methods with a standard Ruby attr_reader:

 class SayHello